Touring caravan holiday in Wales: an itinerary for adventurous families

 I’d definitely recommend a day at Pembrey Country Park and more if your holiday itinerary allows.
 We only scratched the surface of what there is to do here in a day.

-We visited Wales in the hottest week of the year so far.
+We visited Wales during a very hot summer.
 So, what do you do when the UK is sweltering in a heatwave?
 Go underground of course!

 The National Show Caves Centre for Wales has three caves to explore: Dan-yr-Ogof, Cathedral Cave and Bones Cave.
 Each has a great tale to tell with audio guides, atmospheric lighting and displays as you travel through them.